 - Continue to read!
 This will help you to prepare for the MCAT, PCAT, DAT, GRE, etc.

-- Continue to excel you in academic coursework.
+- Continue to excel in your academic coursework.

-- In the spring, meet with the pre-professional health sciences secretary to learn about the process to interview and be evaluated by the pre-health advisory committee.
+- In the spring, meet with the pre-professional health sciences administrative associate to learn about the process to interview and be evaluated by the pre-health advisory committee.

 - Discuss letters of recommendation with faculty who know you well.